uewekenuewe/10games/README.md

 - [x] render a sprite
 - [x] create a lib that creates slider for variables within in code
 - [x] build script / start for all games
+- [ ] mini engine what we always need : game states update and draw for every game state // transition from one game state to another // reini game --> create skeleton?
+- [ ]
+- [ ]
 - [ ]

 ## BUILD